iterative/dvc.org/content/docs/tutorials/get-started/data-access.md

 ## Import file or directory

-`dvc import` downloads any file or directory similar to `dvc get`, while also creates a `.dvc` file that can be saved in the project:
+`dvc import` also downloads any file or directory, while also creating a `.dvc` file that can be saved in the project:

 ```dvc
 $ dvc import https://github.com/iterative/dataset-registry \